 ABOUT POWER AFRICA

-EAGP operates in association with President Obama’s Power Africa initiative.
-With the goal of doubling access to power in sub-Saharan Africa, Power Africa will use a wide range of U.S. government tools to support investment in Africa’s energy sector.
+EAGP is part of the U.S. Government-led Power Africa initiative.
+With the goal of doubling access to power in sub-Saharan Africa, Power Africa uses a wide range of U.S. government tools to support investment in Africa’s energy sector.
 From policy and regulatory best practices, to pre-feasibility studies and capacity building, to long-term financing, insurance, guarantees, credit enhancements and technical assistance, Power Africa will provide coordinated support to help African partners expand their generation capacity and access.